 Turn right onto the orange blazed Massanutten South Trail here.
-Retrace your earlier route, passing the two western vistas and then descending to the white-blazed Wildflower Trail.
+Retrace your earlier route, passing the outcrops with western vistas and then descending to the white-blazed Wildflower Trail.

 Turn left onto the Wildflower Trail and hike the remaining 0.3 miles back to the parking area.
 This loop, including the detour to the pond, is about 9.4 miles round trip.
 With a slight deviation, one could also bag nearby Big Mountain, which is just 0.6 miles from Bird Knob (as the bird flies).